Sewage Treatment Solutions

 As of January 1, 2015, new rules relating to sewage treatment discharge came into effect.
 If your system was installed and discharging prior to this date, you have what is called an ‘existing discharge’.
 If it was installed and discharging after this date, you have a ‘new discharge’.
 In the past, you were able to discharge the effluent from a septic tank in two ways: either to a drainage field or directly to a waterway.

-The effluent flows through a pipe directly into a stream, a river or a lake.
+The effluent flows through a pipe directly into a stream, a river or a lake (General binding rules: small sewage discharge to a surface water).
 The new rules do affect the direct discharge to a waterway as they state that direct discharge from a septic tank into a watercourse will no longer be permitted.

 The timeframe for new septic tank regulations